 Chinese Hot Mustard is a popular condiment served with Chinese appetizers.
-Hot mustard is made by mixing dry mustard powder with water, causing a chemical reaction that produces a sharp, hot taste.
+Hot mustard is made by mixing a dry mustard powder with water, causing a chemical reaction that produces a sharp, hot taste.
 Some recipes call for the addition of cooking or vegetable oil, which reduces the effect somewhat.
 Sesame oil and rice vinegar may also be added.

 What is it about this seemingly simple preparation that gives China's most popular table condiment its strong bite?

 The answer lies in the chemical properties of mustard seeds.
 Mustard seeds come from the mustard plant, a member of the cabbage family.
-They contain two sulphur compounds, myrosin and sinigrin, as well as an enzyme, myrosinase.
+They contain two sulphur compounds, myrosin, and sinigrin, as well as an enzyme, myrosinase.
 When the seeds are broken and water is added, the enzyme breaks down the sulphur compounds.
-The result is the sharp tasting oil that gives mustard its pungency, and helps explain why the name mustard comes from the Latin words mustum (must) and ardens (burning).
+The result is the sharp tasting oil that gives mustard its pungency and helps explain why the name mustard comes from the Latin words mustum (must) and ardens (burning).

 In the case of prepared mustards, the reaction is toned down by using additives such as flour.
 The actual flavor of prepared mustard will depend on a number of factors, including the type of seeds used, how they are processed, and what spices are added.
 For example, France's world famous Dijon mustard is made with strong brown or black mustard seeds, verjuice (the juice of unripened grapes) and/or a white wine or wine vinegar, cloves, cinnamon and other seasonings.

 This gives it a distinctive taste worlds apart from the plain yellow mustard you pour on your hotdog.